technomancy/leiningen/README.md

 there's a lot of repetition.
 Maven avoids repetition, but provides very little transparency into what's really going on behind the scenes and forces you to become a Maven expert to script a nontrivial build.
-Either way you end up writing far more XML than is necessary.
+Either way you must write far more XML than is decent.

-With Leiningen, your build is described using Clojure.
-You can put any code you like in your project.clj file; the only requirement is that it includes a call to defproject.
-You can define your own tasks in there if you need to, but the majority of projects should be able to get by on the tasks that are provided with Leiningen.
+With Leiningen, you describe your build with Clojure.
+Any code you need goes in your project.clj file; the only requirement is calling defproject.
+You can define your own tasks in there if you need to, but most projects get by on the tasks provided with Leiningen.
 If you do find a common task that you need to add, you can implement it as a plugin rather than copying and pasting among each of your projects.

 ## Installation

-Leiningen bootstraps itself using the 'lein' shell script you download, there is no separate 'install script'.
-It installs its dependencies in $HOME/.m2/repository.
+Leiningen bootstraps itself using the <tt>lein</tt> shell script;
+there is no separate 'install script'.
+It installs its dependencies in
+$HOME/.m2/repository.

 1. [Download the script](http://github.com/technomancy/leiningen/raw/stable/bin/lein).
 2. Place it on your path and chmod it to be executable.